Dear Dr. Mike,

 “The Eagle Has Landed”

-Use a code word or code phrase that works for you and your husband when your children are present and if things are becoming too upsetting to you as a couple.
-You or your husband could code the moment when needed, disengage to calm down, and return to the issue when you are ready.
+Use a code word or code phrase that works for you and your husband when your children are present and if things are becoming too upsetting for you as a couple.
+You or your husband could code the moment when needed, disengage to calm down and return to the issue when you are ready.